Battle of Muottental

-The Battle of (the) Muottental (Note: Сражение в Мутенской долине, Schlacht im Muotatal; also known as the battle of the Muttental, Muottatal, Muotatal, Muota/Mutten/Muotta/Muotten valley or Muotta/Muota river.) was fought in 1799, on 30 September and 1 October, during the Second Coalition war as part of Suvorov's Swiss campaign.
-The Russian troops of Rosenberg's rearguard, ordered by Suvorov, stood in the Muottental (a narrow valley, also referred to as the Muttental), now Muotatal, covering the march of the main force, and were attacked by outnumbered French troops under the overall command of Masséna.
+The Battle of (the) Muottental (Note: Сражение в Мутенской долине, Schlacht im Muotatal; also known as the battle of (the) Muttental, Muottatal, Muotatal, Muotathal, Muota/Mutten/Muotta/Muotten valley or Muotta/Muota river.) was fought in 1799, on 30 September and 1 October, during the Second Coalition war as part of Suvorov's Swiss campaign.
+The Russian troops of Rosenberg's rearguard, ordered by Suvorov, stood in the choke point of Muottental (a narrow valley, also referred to as the Muttental), now Muotatal, covering the march of the main force, and were attacked by a larger French army under the overall command of Masséna.
 French troops were more than double that of the Russian forces, according to some statements.
 It ended in a decisive Russian victory.

-The Russians' numerical inferiority was compensated by the battlefield that Suvorov had successfully chosen: the Muottental was narrow enough, and at the place of action with high ground on both flanks, which allowed Rosenberg to take a favorable disposition for his troops to confront the French, with Cossack cavalry on each flank, skirmishers ahead of all other troops, and line infantry in the center whilst another line of infantry in reserve (in case of support for any section, if there is a breakthrough).
-Masséna's French would not be able to outflank these forces and, accordingly, effectively use their superiority in numbers.
-The Russian historian Petrushevsky praised Rosenberg's behavior in this battle, noticing that he chose an "excellent disposition" and rode in the front ranks of the troops.
+The Russians' numerical inferiority was compensated by the battlefield that Suvorov had chosen: the Muottental was narrow enough, while at the point of engagement there was steep and heavily-wooded high ground on both flanks, as well as a pronounced bend in the Muota and the bushy-banked Rambach stream transversely that were ahead of the defenders and disadvantageous for the attackers.
+This allowed Rosenberg, having discovered and occupied the said point of engagement, to take a favorable disposition for his troops, with skirmishers ahead of all other troops, Cossack cavalry on each flank, able to dismount, and line infantry in the center, whilst another line of infantry was held in reserve to support any section in case of a breakthrough.
+Masséna's French were unable to outflank these forces and, accordingly, could not effectively use their superiority in numbers.
+The Russian historian Petrushevsky praised Rosenberg's conduct in this battle, noting that the general had chosen an "excellent disposition" and personally rode in the front ranks of his troops.
 The Muottental battle has analogies with the famous ancient Battle of Thermopylae.